 The last piece of your puzzle has finally been placed.
-All your hours of work, your careful focus, your tears of happiness (and sometimes frustration) are all worth it.
+All your hours of work, careful focus, and tears of happiness (and sometimes frustration) are all worth it.
 Now what?

 The fun doesn’t have to end when you fit the last piece into place.
 If taking apart your labor of love is more than you can bear, try preserving your puzzle instead.
 With all the cool puzzles out there, you can create a framed piece of artwork that fits your preferred style and theme.
 Better yet, it’s artwork that you put together with your own hands.